 - What factors contribute to the ability of school administrators and community organizations to build, manage, and maintain trust and transparency when developing new data practices to improve student educational outcomes?

-There are few guideposts to guide the design and development of trust frameworks accessing, collecting, and sharing data in education.
+There are few guideposts to guide the design and development of trust frameworks that focus on accessing, collecting, and sharing data in education.
 Therefore, we draw on established theories to help inform how trust frameworks can be co-designed with community end users, including the following:

 People who design and engineer software tend to be tech-savvy, highly educated, and more affluent than members of low-income or minority groups.
 The cultural advantages of being in a well-educated socioeconomic demographic may perpetuate biases and assumptions that are “socially distant” from the way low-income or special needs groups access information and resources.